GetScatter/ScatterWebExtension/readme.md

 _For instance in this case we could be a shopping website that needs shipping details along with the transfer of digital currency._

+#### EOS Stipulations

-When using requiredFields on transactions you need to put the requirements into the uppermost method and not the action as requirements should fulfill any and all actions within; including multiple atomic transactions and not just per action.
+When using requiredFields on EOS transactions you need to put the requirements into the uppermost method and not the action as requirements should fulfill any and all actions within; including multiple atomic transactions and not just per action.
 ```js
 //CORRECT